superlou/cgull/README.md

 Clone this repository and run `pip install .` from the check-out directory.

+CGull requires that you have Python and GCC installed and available in your path.
+It should run on Linux, Windows, and Mac.

 ## Configuration

 Create a new directory to hold your CGull tests.
 Your CGull tests will be separate from your embedded project.
 In this directory, create the following structure: